CMP-Studio/reactReduxTodo/README.md

 3. Install repo dependencies with 'npm i'
 4. Run repo with 'npm start'
 5. Separate out header component
-6. Rename ADD_TODOS action to ADD_INDIVIDUAL_TODO and fix all of the errors
+6. Rename ADD_INDIVIDUAL_TODO action to ADD_INDIVIDUAL_TODO and fix all of the errors

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).